To what extent is Pope Paul IV’s « Cum ex apostolatus officio » still in effect?

 A collage of images of Pope Paul IV, c/o Corrispondenza Romana

 Rome, February 20, 2015: On Wednesday of this week, Rorate Caeli published an interesting article on the possibility of heresy in the Pope, entitled, “Paul IV and the Heretics of His Time – by Roberto de Mattei“, translated by Francesca Romana.
-The article discussed the importance of the Papal Bull, issued by the same Pope, which bears the Latin title, « Cum ex apostolatus officio », which means, “On account of our Apostolic duty/office”.
+The article discussed the importance of the Papal Constitution, issued by the same Pope, which bears the Latin title, « Cum ex apostolatus officio », which means, “On account of our Apostolic duty/office”.
 The original of Dr. de Mattei’s article was published the same day in Italian by Corrispondenza Romana.

 In Dr. Roberto de Mattei’s article, according to the English translation just cited, there is this statement, which the From Rome blog considers worthy of examination (Italics in original):